-ServicesLife Choices provides compassionate support and education to help you address your unplanned pregnancy, past abortion, relationship challenges, parenting questions, life skills needs, and family trials.
-All of our services are free and confidential.
+ServicesLife Choices provides compassionate support and education to help clients address their unplanned pregnancy, past abortion, relationship challenges, parenting questions, life skills needs, and family trials.
+All of our services are free and confidential, thanks to you, our donors.
 We do not provide or refer for abortion.
 Call Us

 We provide immediate assistance to clients who think they might be pregnant, those who are currently pregnant, and those who have infant children.

 - evidence-based education on all three pregnancy options

 - life skills, parenting & relationship skill classes

 These services are provided for both the mother of the baby (MOB) and the father of the baby (FOB).
 If the MOB, would like assistance in telling family members of her pregnancy, we are available to assist with that as well.
 No one at LCPC will refer for or provide for abortion, abortifacients, or contraceptives.